 This could have been one of those moments.
 These situations always catch us off guard, so I took a breath and tried to slow myself down.
 He had no idea why this little White girl was singling him out.
 I went down to her eye level and said, “Hey, honey, pointing at other people makes them uncomfortable.
 What are you trying to show me?”
 She responded, “He forgot to pull his comb out of his hair!”

 That was not what I expected her to say.
 I hadn’t even noticed.
 I took a breath, trying to explain, “Oh, it’s a hairstyle.
 You see, black hair is able to hold it, so if you pay attention, you’ll see that people do it all the time.”

-I wasn’t sure if the young man heard our conversation, so I told her, “I worry he might be embarrassed because we are staring at him.”
+I wasn’t sure if the young man heard our conversation, so I told her, “I worry he might be embarrassed because we are staring.”
 I suggested to tell him that she was intrigued by his comb.
 A social butterfly, she went and told him, “I love the comb in your hair.”

 Next time, here’s what you can do

 Instead of running from the embarrassment, slow yourself down and clarify.
 Then, make sure your child understands that the reason we avoid comments like these is to shield the other person from feeling judged.